 For UK citizens living in Europe, it will be up to each individual member state to regulate the position of UK citizens under its national law- subject to partial EU-wide harmonisation of some aspects of immigration law regarding non-EU nationals.
 The government has not given guarantees that could have been provided unilaterally, such as the right to bring non-British family members to the UK.
 The technical notice simply sets out that details will be confirmed “in due course”.
 With less than three months to go before exit day, the government needs to provide more detail and more insurances to UK citizens living in Europe.

 A No deal: impacts on the Good Friday Agreement and citizens of Northern Ireland

-Northern Ireland Council for Voluntary Action (NICVA) has also warned that a No Deal Brexit will result in a hard border between Northern Ireland and the Republic Ireland and therefore immediate loss of many of the rights of EU citizenship, including rights and protections guaranteed in the Good Friday Agreement.
+Northern Ireland Council for Voluntary Action (NICVA) has also warned that a No Deal Brexit will result in an immediate loss of many of the rights of EU citizenship, including rights and protections guaranteed in the Good Friday Agreement.
 For instance, The Good Friday Agreement includes a principle of equivalence between human rights protections in Northern Ireland and the Republic of Ireland.
 This principle is now at serious risk due to an EU exit, as the Republic of Ireland will remain subject to EU law and rights derived from EU law will undoubtedly change and develop over time.
 By contrast, if Northern Ireland is outside the EU and is not subject to EU law, rights here will not develop in the same way.

 We have not covered all the impacts a No Deal Brexit will have on civil society in this briefing.
 Please see further reading from our members below: